1887 Constitution of the Hawaiian Kingdom: Provisions

 Allocating the government's power to the Cabinet and then promptly appointing their members to the Cabinet, and securing the disenfranchisement of their opposition, the Hawaiian League seized complete control over the Hawaiian Kingdom.

 The Bayonet Constitution was the first great implement in the decline of the monarchy.
 Though it did not depose the King, it did place considerable limitations on his power.

 Native Hawaiian response

 Immediately after the adoption of the Bayonet Constitution, the Native Hawaiian population of the Hawaiian Kingdom sought to restore King Kalākaua's power and authority.
 A committee of Hawaiians met with Kalākaua to discuss dismantling the constitution because the king signed it under duress.
 According to Thurston, Kalākaua even defended the constitution to protesting natives.
 Queen Liliuokalani affirmed that he was threatened with violence should he attempt to undo the new constitution.
-She also listed several petitions from natives that pleaded for a new constitution.
+She also said there were several petitions from natives that asked for a new constitution to restore her absolute rule.
 Out of 9,500 registered voters, 6,500 signed the petitions.
-Since the majority of the population supported a new constitution, Queen Liliuokalani proposed one in January 1893.
-In response, the Hawaiian League overthrew her monarchy and took control of the country.
+Based on this Queen Liliuokalani proposed the removal of power from the legislature in January 1893, by a new constitution that would restore absolute monarchy.
+In response, the Hawaiian League overthrew her monarchy and the legislature took control of the country.